 [Regulation 93 amended in Gazette 3 Sep 2010 p.
 4274.]

-94. Prescribed conditions and limitations
+94. Conditions and limitations prescribed for Mining Act 1978 s.
+26(2)(b)

 For the purposes of section 26(2)(b) of the Mining Act 1978 the conditions and restrictions in regulations 95 and 96 are prescribed as being applicable to the marking out of mining tenements in State forests and timber reserves.

-95. Conditions upon entering State forest or timber reserve
+95. Duties of person marking out

 A person who is within any State forest or timber reserve in the South-west Division for the purpose of, or in connection with, marking out, shall ensure that —

 (a) all reasonable precautions are taken to avoid unnecessary damage to any trees in the State forest or timber reserve;